-The role of the arts-music, art, rhythm, dramatic play and creative language-in-the-school and out-of-school experiences of younger childen.
+The role of the arts-music, art, rhythm, dramatic play and creative language-in-the-school and out-of-school experiences of younger children.

 128A.
 Early Childhood Education.
 (4) I, II.
+Mrs. Sherer, -

-Mrs. Sherer, Prerequisite: course 106 or 130, 111, approval of Selection and Counseling Service, Mathematics 38 recommended.
+Prerequisite: course 100A-100B, 110A-110B, and approval of Selection and Counseling Service.
+Mathematics 38 recommended.
 Course 147EC and Art 330 (Kindergarten-Primary) must be taken concurrently.
 Three morning hours of participation in teaching are required each week in addition to class hours.
-Students who have taken Education 128 (Kindergarten-Primary) will not receive credit for this course, younger children.
+Students who have taken Education 128 (Kindergarten-Primary) will not receive credit for this course.

-Theory and practice in nursery schools, kindergartens, and primary grades, with particular emphasis on social studies, science and mathematics for and literature.
+Theory and practice in nursery schools, kindergartens, and primary grades, with particular emphasis on social studies, science and mathematics for younger children.

-Prerequisite: course 128A, English 118.
+128B.
+Early Childhood Education.
+(4) I. II.
+Mrs. Sherer Prerequisite: course 128A, English 118.
 Music 330 (Kindergarten-Primary) must be taken concurrently.
-Students who have taken course 128 (Kindergarten-Primary) will not receive credit for this course.

-Language development of children from nursery school age through the primary grades: includes oral and written language, pre-reading, reading,
+Language development of children from nursery school age through the primary grades: includes oral and written language, pre-reading, reading, and literature.